 To download your individual caseload for offline use, select Download .
 Your caseload for today, yesterday and five days ahead is downloaded.

-Once Community is connected to the internet again, the data recorded offline is automatically sent to the Community database.
-See Downloading your Individual Caseload and Managing Data Recorded Offline.
+Once Community is connected to the internet again, the data recorded offline is automatically written back to your database.

 What is the Shift Management screen?

-The Shift Management screen, allows users with service management rights to set and view the shift schedule of the Community nursing team.
+The Shift Management screen, allows those with service management rights to set and view the shift schedule of the Community Team.

 Why are there no shift times available when I select Add shift?